 When developing a project's architecture, we try to completely avoid storing data in files.
 Why?

-- When a file system contains a lot of files one starts having trouble accessing the file system, which significantly impedes general responsiveness of the resource.
+- When a file system contains a lot of files, trouble accessing the file system occurs, which significantly impedes the general responsiveness of the resource.

 - We store static content in Object Storage.
 If that's Amazon we are dealing with, we use S3.
 If it's a hardware cluster: Ceph RDB for persistent storage and Ceph rados for S3.

 - We try to store most of the data on DB and/or NoSQL storages (such as ElasticSearch).

 - We store sessions and cache on in-memory databases (redis/memcache).

 Nevertheless, if it is Persistent Volume that is required, it should be prepared properly.

 - First, collect the list of ALL the catalogs that store persistent data.
 If you fail to do this, the data will be recorded without any errors, but after the container restart or migration to a different node, ALL data will be LOST.